Ruth C. Engs

-Ruth Clifford Engs is an American academic writer who is Professor Emeritus, Applied Health Science, Indiana University, Bloomington, IN.
+Ruth Clifford Engs is an American academic writer who is Professor Emeritus, Applied Health Science, Indiana University, Bloomington, Indiana.
 Since the mid-1990s she has been engaged in research on social movements related to health and public health issues with a focus on the Progressive Era.

 Early life and education

 Although born in Pennsylvania, Engs spent her formative years in the small town of Bethel, Vermont.
 She went through the local schools until her junior year in high school when she went to Cushing Academy, Ashburnham, Massachusetts Upon graduation in 1957, she entered the University of Vermont and graduated in 1961 with a B.A. in Liberal Arts (chemistry major and minors in biology and English literature).